Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/LedBarGraph.rst

     :language: C
     :dedent:

 In the program, configure the GPIO0-GPIO9 to output mode.
-Then, in the endless “while” loop of main function, use two “for” loop to realize flowing water light from left to right and from right to left.
+Then, in the endless "while" loop of main function, use two "for" loop to realize flowing water light from left to right and from right to left.

 .. literalinclude:: ../../../freenove_Kit/Code/C_Code/03.1.1_LightWater/LightWater.c
     :linenos: